Gay marriage supporter wins Costa Rica presidency

 “I want a country in which we all have the same rights,” Rodriguez said.
 “It’s not fair that they keep discriminating, above all because they want to impose religious ideas.”

-Francisco Barahona, a political science expert at the University of Costa Rica, said Fabricio Alvarado’s rise “a wake-up call for politicians, for the legislative assembly, for all the institutions, to take up the fight against poverty, because it is the poorest who are drawn to this kind of rhetoric,” Barahona said.
+Francisco Barahona, a political science expert at the University of Costa Rica, called Fabricio Alvarado’s rise “a wake-up call for politicians, for the legislative assembly, for all the institutions, to take up the fight against poverty, because it is the poorest who are drawn to this kind of rhetoric.”

-The two candidates shared similarities beyond their family name.
-Both have backgrounds in journalism and both have recorded music — Fabricio Alvarado as a gospel singer and Carlos Alvarado as a college-age rock ’n’ roller.
+The two candidates shared similarities beyond their last name.
+Both have backgrounds in journalism and both have recorded music — Fabricio Alvarado as a gospel singer and Carlos Alvarado as a college-age rock and roller.

-Both candidates also had economic advisers who take a conservative approach to economics, favoring the free market and calling for a reduction in the size of government.
+Both candidates also had economic advisers who take a conservative approach to the economy, favoring the free market and calling for a reduction in the size of government.

 Comments